Resources, Applications and Techniques

 are available in both the Observer Pro phone app and POE.

-If you are a member of a Weed Manager organization,
+If you are a member of a Weed Manager group,

-then you have access to certain projects and forms
+then you have access to projects and forms

 When you use POE to edit a record made with